 - Recurrent microbial infections (usually bacterial)

-- Autoimmune diseases, including SLE and rheumatoid arthritis
+- Autoimmune diseases, including lupus and rheumatoid arthritis

 - Hereditary angioedema